Deltares-research/geost/docs/index.md

 </p>

 # A Python interface for subsurface data

-The Geological Subsurface Toolbox (GeoST) package is designed to be an easy-to-use Python interface for working with subsurface data of The Netherlands, allowing you to integrate these data in your workflows for data analyses, modelling and visualisation.
-GeoST readily provides commonly used methods for e.g. spatial/conditional selections, conversions and data fusion, but at the same time remains fully flexible for advanced users to develop their own functions around GeoST data objects.
+The Geological Subsurface Toolbox (GeoST) package is designed to provide an easy-to-use Python interface for working with subsurface data.
+It allows you to integrate these data into your workflows for data analysis, modelling, and visualisation.

+GeoST provides commonly used methods for spatial and conditional selection, data conversion, and data fusion, while remaining fully flexible for advanced users who want to develop their own functions around GeoST data objects.

 > **ℹ️ GeoST is a work-in-progress.
 Not all documentation pages on this website are finished.**
 > Use our [GitHub discussions page](https://github.com/Deltares-research/geost/discussions) for questions, support, and suggestions.
 Issues you come across can be reported [here](https://github.com/Deltares-research/geost/issues).